 WACCC is proud to participate in the Child and Adult Care Food Program (CACFP) which grants funds to our food service program.
 We have a full time Food Service Manager (FSM) on board at our facility.
 We are able to offer breakfast, lunch and an afternoon snack to every child, at no additional cost to our families.
 Sound health is essential to wholesome development.
 Annually, our FSM attends a statewide training to keep on top of nutrition policies and procedures regarding food preparation, kitchen maintenance and CACFP menu planning.
 At our annual staff training, the FSM educates the Center staff, in the knowledge of these components as well as sanitary and preparation policies and procedures.

 When your child is here they will receive meals that are nutritionally well balanced in accordance with the CACFP meal pattern.
 Meals are served family style, in an effort to teach children the value of togetherness and to encourage self-help skills in feeding and passing food to one another.
+WACCC will never use food as punishment.
+Children will never be denied participation in breakfast, lunch, or snack time for behavior reasons.
 We have found this policy to yield positive results among children and their families.
 We ask you do not send your child to WACCC with food from home.

-Nutrition Education is provided to the families by participating in the CT Food Bank backpack program and Caption 5 a Day curriculum.
+Nutrition Education is provided to the families by participating in the CT Food Bank backpack program and the 5210 Initiative.

 If your child has a food allergy; with written documentation from the pediatrician we can develop menu substitutions within the guidelines of the CACFP meal pattern.
 A list of all children with food allergies or special nutritional needs is presented to all staff within the building and alternate food choices are provided.